0xBANANA/RandomJK/README.md

 # Building

-Please refer to the original notes on the build process of OpenJK.
+1. Please refer to the original notes on the build process of OpenJK.
+2. Define WINDOWS_IGNORE_PACKING_MISMATCH

 I added an option to the CMake project which allows you to pass the installation directory with an environment variable.
 Check the `CMakeList` files for additional info.

 **After compiling this project, copy the files of the** `files` **folder into the same directory your JKA executable lives in.
 If you don't do this, the game will crash as intended.** Please refer to the troubleshooting sections in case of problems.